Quantum Control and General Recursion beyond the Unitary Case: Introduction

-We prove the following main properties of the language: \begin{itemize} \item Universality (Theorem~\ref{thm:universality}): the language is universal for vacuum-extended operations.
-That is, every vacuum-extended operation can be realized as the interpretation of some program.
-Moreover, universality still holds in the absence of the measurement primitive (Example~\ref{ex:meas}), and approximate universality is shown when the set of built-in unitary gates is restricted to the Hadamard gate $H$ and the $T$-gate (Proposition~\ref{prop:approx_universality}). \item Adequacy (Theorem~\ref{thm:adequacy}): the independently-defined operational and denotational semantics are adequate, meaning that they describe the same behavior of programs.
-Consequently, this links the Kraus decomposition based approach of the operational semantics to the vacuum-extension approach of the denotational semantics. \item Full abstraction (Theorem~\ref{thm:ct_eq}): we introduce a notion of observational equivalence (Definition~\ref{def:observational_equiv}), which states that two programs are observationally equivalent if their probability of termination is the same whatever the context.
+We prove the following main properties of the language: \begin{itemize} \item Universality (Theorem~\ref{thm:universality}): every quantum operation can be implemented by a program in the language.
+Precisely, every quantum operation can be implemented by a coherent quantum operation, and every coherent quantum operations can be realized as the interpretation of some program.
+Moreover, approximate universality is shown when the set of built-in unitary gates is restricted to the Hadamard gate $H$ and the $T$-gate (Proposition~\ref{prop:approx_universality}). \item Adequacy (Theorem~\ref{thm:adequacy}): the independently-defined operational and denotational semantics are adequate, meaning that they describe the same behavior of programs.
+Consequently, this links the default transition approach of the operational semantics to the coherent quantum operation approach of the denotational semantics. \item Full abstraction (Theorem~\ref{thm:fullabstraction}): we introduce a notion of observational equivalence (Definition~\ref{def:observational_equiv}), which states that two programs are observationally equivalent if their probability of termination is the same whatever the context.
 This formalizes the idea that the observable behavior of two programs is indistinguishable.
 We show that the denotational semantics is fully abstract for observational equivalence.
 Hence, the denotational semantics exactly captures the observable behavior of programs. \end{itemize} All these concepts are illustrated by numerous examples scattered throughout the paper, giving an idea of how expressive the language can be.